Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 2. Taking on the ‘late shift’ or the ‘early shift’ as often as you can

-Coming in next was this one and how it looked varied for each family, but the gist of the idea was that dad/ partner/ family take on either a ‘late shift’ in the evening to give mum/ parent a solid block of sleep first up or the ‘early shift’ where they would take baby after their wake-up feed in the morning and keep them occupied to allow mum some solid sleep.
+Coming in next was this one and how it looked varied for each family, but the gist of the idea was that dad/ partner/ family take on either a ‘late shift’ in the evening to give mum/ parent a solid block of sleep first up or the ‘early shift’ where they would take baby after their wake-up feed in the morning and keep them occupied to allow for some solid sleep.

 Where’s your safer location?